clothesstore024/Cloth-shop/README.md

 # Cloth-shop
-A data set for a store of clothes
+A dataset for women clothing